113ll3/Ibmclouddocscli/reference/ibmcloud/cli_load_balancer.md

 # Working with the Load Balancer service
 {: #sl-load-balancer-service}

-The {{site.data.keyword.cloud}} Load Balancer service helps improve availability of your business-critical applications by distributing traffic among multiple application server instances, and by forwarding traffic to healthy instances only.
+The {{site.data.keyword.cloud}} Load Balancer service helps improve availability of your business-critical applications by distributing traffic among multiple app server instances, and by forwarding traffic to healthy instances only.

 Use the following commands to manage load balancers in the {{site.data.keyword.cloud_notm}} classic infrastructure Load Balancer service.
 {: shortdesc}